nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Move Starky to First.
 And head through to where the Star Fragment chest was, but is this time a space ship.

 #### Royal Jelly (1739/14)
-  * Glenn - Royal Jelly
-    * Get to Level 4
+  * Glenn - Get to Level 4 - Strengthen Serge
-    * Strengthen Serge
-  * Serge - Royal Jelly
-    * Get to Level 3
+  * Serge - Get to Level 3 - X-Strike
-    * X-Strike
   * **SPLIT AFTER THE WIN MENU**

 Drops: